 a wooden spoon

-Please read the following Tips to help you.
-As I said above, this is all information I have gathered over the years that will help you to not run into as many problems as I had, because brewing Kombucha can sometimes be quite tedious.
+Please read the following tips to help you.
+As I said above, this is all information I have gathered over the years that will help you to avoid many problems as I ran into.
+Brewing Kombucha can sometimes be quite tedious.

-– Never use anything to brew your kombucha in, except for a glass container, preferably one that can brew 1 gallon at a time.
+– Always brew your kombucha in a glass container, preferably one that can brew 1 gallon at a time.
 You can find the kind i use here:

-– Use a clean, white “flour sack” type of towel to cover the kombucha brew, fastened with a rubber band, to keep out flies and other contaminants.
-Do not cover with air-tight lids. after a few uses, you will wash this in VERY HOT water, no soap, and air-dry.
+– Use a clean, white “flour sack” type of towel to cover the kombucha brew.
+Fasten with a rubber band to keep out flies and other contaminants.
+Do not cover with air-tight lids.
+After a few uses, you will wash this in VERY HOT water, no soap, and air-dry.
 You can find them here: